metaliq/metaliq/doc/metas.md

 * `state`

 This is a container for additional runtime state for this particular Meta instance.
-We have seen previously that policies define meta Model terms.
+We have seen previously that Policies define the Terms for MetaModels.
 They can also define, intialise and manage aspects of the meta State.

 * `value`